Tuesday, January 9, 2018

 one God, for ever and ever.
 Amen.

 • Sequence of the Gospels of the days of this week.
-Yesterday’s Gospel informed us concerning the first activity of Jesus: he called four persons to form the community with them (Mk 1, 16-10).
-Today’s Gospel describes the admiration of people before the teaching of Jesus (Mt 1, 21-22) and the first miracle when he expels the devil (Mk 1, 23-28).
-The Gospel of tomorrow narrates the cure of Peter’s mother-in-law (Mk 1, 29-31), the healing of many sick persons (Mk 1, 32-34) and the prayer of Jesus in an isolated place (Mk 1, 35-39).
-Mark gathers all these episodes which had been transmitted orally in the communities and he joins them together like bricks of one only wall.
-In the years 70’s, the year in which he writes, the Communities needed orientation.
-By describing how Jesus began his activity, Mark indicates what they should do and how, to announce the Good News.
-Mark gives them a catechesis, by telling the Communities the events of the life of Jesus.
+Yesterday’s Gospel informed us about the first activity of Jesus.
+He called four people to form a community with them (Mk 1:16-10).
+Today’s Gospel describes admiration for the teaching of Jesus (Mt 1:21-22) and the first miracle when He expels the devil (Mk 1:23-28).
+The Gospel of tomorrow narrates the cure of Peter’s mother-in-law (Mk 1:29-31), the healing of many sick people (Mk 1:32-34) and the prayer of Jesus in an isolated place (Mk 1:35-39).
+Mark gathers all of these episodes which had been transmitted orally in the communities, joining them together like bricks of a wall.
+In the years 70’s, the year in which he writes, the communities needed orientation.
+By describing how Jesus began His activity, Mark tells of what they should do to announce the Good News.
+Mark gives them a catechesis by telling the communities about the events in the life of Jesus.

-• Jesus teaches with authority, differently from the way the Scribes do it.
+• Jesus teaches with authority, differently from the way the scribes do it.
 The first thing that the people perceive is the diverse way in which Jesus teaches.
-It is not so much the content, but rather the way in which he teaches that impresses the people.
-For this reason, by his different way, Jesus creates a critical conscience in people concerning the religious authority of that time.
-The people perceive, they compare and says: He teaches with authority, in a way different from the way the Scribes do it.
-The Scribes of that time taught quoting the authority.
-Jesus does not quote any authority, but he speaks beginning with his experience of God and of his life.
+It is not so much the content, but rather the way in which He teaches that impresses the people.
+For this reason, by His different way, Jesus creates a critical conscience in people concerning the religious authority of that time.
+The people compare and say: He teaches with authority, in a way different from the way the scribes do.
+The scribes of that time taught quoting the authority.
+Jesus does not quote any authority.
+He speaks with His experience of God and of His life.
 His word is rooted in the heart.

 • You have come to destroy us!
 In Mark, the first miracle is the expulsion of the devil.
-Jesus struggles and expels the power of evil which takes possession of persons and alienated them from themselves.
-The man possessed by the devil shouts: “I know who you are: You are the Holy One of God!”
-The man repeated the official teaching which presented the Messiah as the “Holy One of God”, that is as a High Priest, or like a King, Judge, Doctor or General.
-Even today also, many people live alienated from themselves, deceived by the power of mass media, means of communication, by propaganda of business.
+Jesus struggles and expels the power of evil that takes possession of people and alienates them from themselves.
+The man possessed by the devil shouts: “I know who You are: You are the Holy One of God!”
+The man repeated the official teaching which presented the Messiah as the “Holy One of God”, as a High Priest, or like a King, Judge, Doctor or General.
+Even today, many people live alienated from themselves, deceived by the power of mass media, mass communication, and the advertising of business.
 They repeat what they hear others say.
-They live as slaves of consumerism, oppressed by the power of money, threatened by debtors.
-Many think that their life is not as it should be if they cannot buy what the propaganda announces and recommends.
+They live as slaves of consumerism, oppressed by the power of money, and threatened by debtors.
+Many think that their life is not as it should be if they cannot buy what the advertising recommends.

 • Jesus rebuked the evil spirit: “Be quiet!
 Come out of him!”
-The spirit threw the man into convulsions, and with a loud cry went out of him.
+The spirit threw the man into convulsions and with a loud cry went out of him.
 Jesus restores the person to himself.
 He gives him back his conscience and his liberty.
-He makes the person recover his complete judgment (cf. Mk 5, 15).
-Then it was not easy, it was not easy yesterday, it is not easy today to do in such a way that a person begins to think and to act in a way diverse from the official ideology.
+He makes the person recover his complete judgment (cf. Mk 5:15).
+It was not easy then, it was not easy yesterday, and it is not easy today to do this in such a way that a person begins to think and act in a way which diverges from the official ideology.

 • A new teaching!
 He commands even the evil spirits.
-The first two signs of the Good News are these: his different way of teaching the things of God, and his power over evil spirits.
-Jesus opens a new road in order that people can attain purity.
+The first two signs of the Good News are these: His different way of teaching the things of God, and His power over evil spirits.
+Jesus opens a new road in order for people to attain purity.
 At that time, a person who was declared impure could not present himself/herself before God to pray and to receive the blessing promised by God to Abraham.
 He/she should first purify himself/herself.
-These and many other laws and norms made the life of people very difficult and marginalized many persons who were considered impure, far from God.
-Now, purified by the contact with Jesus, persons could present themselves before God.
-This was for them a great Good News!
+These and many other laws and norms made the life of people very difficult and marginalized many people who were considered impure and far from God.
+Now, purified by the contact with Jesus, people could present themselves before God.
+This was a great Good News!

 4) Personal questions

-• Today many people do not live, but are lived.
-Do not think, but they are thought by the means of communication, by mass media.
-Do not have a critical mind or way of thinking.
-They are not masters of themselves.
+• Today many people do not live, do not think, but rather are driven by mass media.
+They do not have a critical mind or way of thinking.
+They allow other masters into their lives.
 How can this “devil” be expelled?